Himither/Xcellent/README.md

 ## Changelog

+### 1.27.1
+- adjust sidemenu left spacing slightly

-### 1.27.0
+### **1.27.0**
-- Add hide not-verified reminder option
+- add hide not-verified reminder option
-- Fix hide sidemenu messages/chat link option
+- fix hide sidemenu messages/chat link option

-### 1.26.0
+### **1.26.0**
-- Adjust show-on-hover logic for bottom-right messages pop-up
+- adjust show-on-hover logic for bottom-right messages pop-up
-- Update minor cause I'm dumb an versions got messed up
+- update minor cause I'm dumb an versions got messed up

 ### 1.25.1
-- Adjust some background/border colors rules
+- adjust some background/border colors rules

-### 1.24.0
+### **1.24.0**
-- Improve visuals when using a custom background
+- improve visuals when using a custom background
-- A lot of adjusted backgrounds for menus and modals
+- adjust backgrounds for menus and modals
-- Especially the settings pages look better now
+- fix especially the settings pages

-### 1.23.0
+### **1.23.0**
-- No more scuffed settings pages
+- unscuff settings pages
-- Strong glass/aero-look for sidemenu, sidebar & messages
+- add strong glass/aero-look for sidemenu, sidebar & messages
-- Transparent messages (bottom-right) when using custom background or hover-messages
+- make messages transparent (bottom-right) when using custom background or hover-messages
 - Weak glass/aero-look for primary column (timeline etc.) when using custom background

-### 1.22.0
+### **1.22.0**
-- Sidemenu, sidebar & message now also show when focused (keyboard controls)
-  - This is especially useful for the / and g + u keyboard shortcuts
+**Note**: This is especially useful for the / and g + u keyboard shortcuts
+- make sidemenu, sidebar & message show when focused (keyboard controls)
-- Messages now retains its original width when using the hover/focus option
+- make messages retains its original width when using the hover/focus option

 ### 1.21.1
-- adjustments for custom background
+- add adjustments for custom background
-- properly increment minor version instead of patch version for adding features
+- increment minor version instead of patch version for adding features

-### 1.21.0
+### **1.21.0**
 - add option to set custom background
 - improve hiding of sidemenu items (all of them can be hidden now)
 - fix sidebar being iffy when scrolling down the timeline